Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 He IS (not was) the propitiation.
 His blood still forgives not already forgave!
 His blood did not speak – it continues to speaks better things before God the Father than Abel’s. –

-“and to Jesus the Mediator of a new covenant, and to the blood of sprinkling that speaketh better than that of Abel.”
+“and to Jesus the Mediator of a new covenant, and to the blood of sprinkling that speaks better things than that of Abel.”

 It is also in this way that He functions as High Priest.
 Yes, He offered (poured out) His blood once for all, but ever stands applying His blood to penitent sinners and RE-pententing (repenting) saints.